Yash-Karakoti/NeroLoop/README.md

 This project demonstrates how powerful, developer friendly tools from NERO Chain can enable real world, revenue generating business models while delivering the smooth experience modern users expect.

+## How It Works

+NERO Loop enables decentralized, gasless subscription payments by integrating NERO Chain’s Account Abstraction features and the UserOpSDK.
+The system abstracts away the traditional Web3 complexity like gas fees and wallet management while maintaining full decentralization and transparency.

+### 1. User Onboarding

+When a user accesses a NERO Loop enabled dApp:

+- They are offered to sign up using a social login (email or wallet).
+- A smart contract wallet is created onchain using the **UserOpSDK**.
+- The wallet is linked to their identity and capable of executing automated subscription transactions.

+This wallet setup process is fully abstracted from the user, offering a near Web2 like onboarding experience.

+---

+### 2. Subscription Setup

+To initiate a subscription:

+- The user selects a subscription plan (e.g., monthly, quarterly).
+- The dApp triggers a **UserOperation** via the SDK to define:
+  - The payment interval
+  - The amount and token to be charged
+  - The recipient address (merchant or dApp admin)
+- The operation is signed and submitted to a **bundler**.
+- A **Paymaster** sponsors the gas cost or deducts it from an approved ERC-20 token.

+This creates an automated, renewable transaction that executes on schedule without requiring further user action.

+---

+### 3. Automated Renewals

+At the scheduled interval:

+- The dApp or backend triggers a new **UserOperation** that:
+  - Verifies subscription status and balance
+  - Executes the token transfer from the user’s smart contract wallet
+  - Updates subscription state
+- The transaction is relayed to the bundler
+- The Paymaster handles the gas payment logic

+If the user has insufficient funds or cancels, the smart contract logic halts the subscription and notifies the dApp.

+---

+### 4. Developer Integration

+For developers, integration is simple using NERO Loop’s SDK layer:

+- Install the **UserOpSDK** to manage wallet operations, transaction creation, and communication with the bundler.
+- Use the provided hooks and APIs to:
+  - Initiate wallet creation
+  - Configure custom subscription plans
+  - Monitor payment success and failures
+  - Offer multi token payment choices
+- Connect to NERO's Paymaster APIs to configure gas sponsorship or discounts.

+---

+### 5. Admin Dashboard (Planned)

+A no code dashboard is in development to allow dApp admins to:

+- View active subscribers and revenue
+- Set plan pricing and renewal intervals
+- Configure token based Paymaster rules
+- Export onchain audit data for compliance and analytics

+---

+### End to End Flow Summary

+1. **User signs up →** Smart contract wallet is created
+2. **User selects a plan →** Subscription operation is created and signed
+3. **Transaction submitted →** Bundler and Paymaster handle execution
+4. **Renewal cycles →** Automatic transactions continue without user involvement
+5. **Admin panel →** Track and manage subscription business

+This architecture ensures a frictionless experience for users while giving developers the tools to build sustainable, revenue generating dApps on NERO Chain.
+---